The SANE Project is in the process of relocating to GitLab.com.

-The git trees are available anonymously either through the HTTP access method or the git-specific git protocol.
+The git repositories are available anonymously through the HTTPS access method.

 You can clone from the following URIs:

-If you just want to look at one file and don't want to download the whole git tree, you can use gitweb to browse the tree with your web browser:
+If you just want to look at one file and don't want to download the whole git repository, you can use browse the repository trees at: